-When learners are viewing a learning object in a course, they will see various different symbols that represent the learning object’s status for that specific learner:
+When learners are viewing training material in a course, they will see various different symbols that represent the training material status for that specific learner:

 - A padlock.
-Indicates that in order to start this learning object, you must complete another one.
+Indicates that you must complete another training material in order to start this one.

 - A grey checkmark.
-Indicates that you have not started this learning object yet.
+Indicates that you have not started this training material yet.

 - A yellow checkmark.
-Indicates that you have started but not completed this learning object.
+Indicates that you have started but not completed this training material.

 - A green checkmark.
-Indicates that you have completed this learning object.
+Indicates that you have completed this training material.

 Your platform records the status of a learner for every learning asset in the platform, including asset access, time spent in the object, rating, etc. The status of these items is saved and preserved when they log out of the platform or access the same material from a different course or channel.
-If a learning object was originally added in the Central Repository (CLOR) and that same object is used in multiple courses (as opposed to creating a new learning object every time), then the learner status of that particular learning object will be recorded in every course where the learning object is placed.
-Thus, if they complete the learning object in the first course, it will also be marked as complete in the second course and therefore the user will not be required to re-complete the learning object.
+If a training material was originally added in the Central Repository and that same object is used in multiple courses (as opposed to creating a new training material every time), then the learner status of that particular training material will be recorded in every course where the training material is placed.
+Thus, if they complete the training material in the first course, it will also be marked as complete in the second course and therefore the user will not be required to re-complete the training material.

 The same concept applies to the courses.
 If a user has been enrolled into a course and the same course is in a learning plan in which the user was enrolled, or it is available in a catalog to which the user has visibility, then the course will be marked as complete in each instance, regardless of the means of accessibility (stand-alone course, learning plan, catalog, etc.).

-If the learning object or course has a status of In Progress or Not Started and any learning object in the course is modified in any way, the user will have to start that particular learning object over from the beginning.
-However, if the learning object has already been completed when the modification takes place, then the user maintains their Completed status, regardless of the changes made to the object.
-Because courses are made up of learning objects, the impact of modifications of a course are at the learning object level.
+If the training material or course has a status of In Progress or Not Started and any training material in the course is modified in any way, the user will have to start that particular training material over from the beginning.
+However, if the training material has already been completed when the modification takes place, then the user maintains their Completed status, regardless of the changes made to the object.
+Because courses are made up of training material, the impact of modifications of a course is at the training material level.